liboyang0112/TRExFitter/README.rst

      * Suffix           : added to file names of plots, workspace, fit results etc. (equivalent to command line option)
      * SaveSuffix       : added to file name of histograms, for usage with hupdate (equivalent to command line option)
      * HideNP           : comma-separated list of nuisance parameters to be excluded from pull plots and correlation matrix
+     * SummaryPlotLabels : labels to be used per region in summary plot
+     * SummaryPlotValidationRegions : validation regions to be included in validation summary plot (default: all)
+     * SummaryPlotValidationLabels : labels to be used per region in validation region summary plot

   * Fit:
      * FitType          : can be SPLUSB (default) or BONLY to fit under the s+b or the b-only hypothesis